mozilla-mobile/mozilla-vpn-client/docs/Accessibility - Principles and Requirements.md

 1. **Text Cursor and Mouse Pointer Compatibility:**

-     - Editable elements must support text cursor personalizations, such as size, shape, and color, to enhance visibility for users.
+     - Editable elements should support the user's text cursor personalizations, such as size, shape, and color, to enhance visibility.

      - The application should work well with the user\'s personalized mouse cursor.